zombie/bugmark_docs/Scramwords/eartw_2.md

-Unscramble this word: c t r e t x a
+Unscramble this word: e a r t w

-HINT: the unscrambled word starts with 'ex'
+HINT: the unscrambled word starts with 'wa'